The questions that animate this Open Lab are meeting some of my preoccupations. That’s the explanation of my presence among you.

 Free the horizon

 Spread your branches to the sun

 Laisse aller vers la source la barque de ton être

-Let the barque of your own self go to the source
+Let the boat of your own self go to the source

 Laisse-toi seulement guider vers l’autre face de toi-même

-Only et your self be guided to the other face of yourself
+Only let yourself be guided to the other face of yourself.

 Constructivism is a scientific branch that postulate that there can be no knowledge outside of the perception modes of the knowing subject.